Zurehma/SE2-Office-Queue/README.md

 - Access Constraints: Can only be called by a logged in user whose role is Admin
 - Additional Constraints:
   - It should return a 400 error if there is no configuration available.

-#### DELETE `api/service/resetQueues`

-- Request Parameters: _None_
-- Request Body: _None_
-- Response Body: Success Message
-- Access Constraints: Can only be called by a logged in user whose role is either Admin or Manager
-- Additional Constraints: _None_

 ### User APIs